 - Introduce the draft Codes of Practice.

-- Identify [insert] and organisational vulnerabilities as well as [insert] with the legislation, including current legal challenges
+- Identify individual and organisational vulnerabilities as well as problems with the legislation, including current legal challenges

 - Understand the new oversight body and how approval, complaints and appeals will work.